First published August 2021 | Words and photos by Vietnam Coracle

-Below I’ve written an introduction to Vietnam Coracle’s redesign, including how it was conceived, who’s behind it and what readers can expect from the new site.
-Click an item to read more:
+On this page, I’ve written the story of Vietnam Coracle’s redesign, including how it was conceived, who’s behind it and what readers can expect from the new site.
+Click an item below to read more:

 Story Behind the Redesign:

 I have wanted to redesign the layout of Vietnam Coracle for many years.
 However, I lacked the technical skills to do so by myself.
 The old or ‘classic’ site (which has barely changed since I started Vietnam Coracle, in 2012) represents only what improvements are within my own limited technical ability.
 In addition, I’ve had help from a couple of my more technically savvy friends, especially Carl N (who worked with me for two years) and Harry R (who helped set up the website in the very beginning), to whom I am very grateful.
 However, it was only when I met Ben, in 2019, that the idea to completely redesign Vietnam Coracle started to become a reality.
-Our working together on the redesign coincided almost exactly with the emergence of Covid-19: the pandemic has been the backdrop to all our work over the last 12-18 months.
-(To read more about me and Ben see my About Page.)
+Our working together on the redesign coincided almost exactly with the emergence of Covid-19: the pandemic was the backdrop to all our work over a period of 12-18 months.
+(Read more about me and Ben on the About Page.)

 One of the first meetings I can remember, during which Ben and I discussed the concept of the new site design in detail, was in an open-air seafood restaurant in the handsome, quiet backstreets of Vung Tau.
 It was March, 2020, just before the first national lock-down in Vietnam came into effect.
 Ben and I had both moved to the spacious seaside city of Vung Tau to spend the impending lock-down there, which seemed a far more suitable place for social distancing than the more crowded and polluted environment of Saigon.
 The month or so we spent in Vung Tau gave us time to discuss the new site at length.